ThomasMTurner/ThomasMTurner/README.md

 ## About Me

 My name is Thomas Turner, and I am a second year Computer Science student at the University of Bath.
 My future career goals sit in the cross-section between ML engineering, backend software development & AI research.

-In my spare time, I have built and am in progress of building many multi-faceted professional full stack applications (ML & frontend & backend), requiring a lot of independent research, i.e. a search engine, microkernel, full stack portfolio web application, quantum circuit emulator and GPU-accelerated machine learning library.
+In some of my spare time, I have built and am in progress of building many multi-faceted professional full stack applications (ML & frontend & backend), requiring a lot of independent research, i.e. a search engine, GPU-accelerated machine learning library, microkernel, full stack portfolio web application, quantum circuit emulator.

-Currently, I am working as a ML software engineer intern in the Futures sector of Roke Manor Research, working on synthetic data generation & object detection.
+Most recently, I worked as a ML software engineer intern in the Futures sector of Roke Manor Research, working on synthetic data generation & object detection.

 Furthermore, I am a hobbyist technical writer in both technology & software engineering, as well as philosophy & cutting edge science (i.e. the hard problem of consciousness, theoretical physics).
-My SubStack profile is (), both of my main publications are there.
+My SubStack profile is (https://substack.com/@mycer?utm_source=user-menu), both of my main publications are there.

 ## Github Statistics